'Bucs threw me out like an animal'

 Brown, a seven-time Pro Bowler with the Pittsburgh Steelers, has had a chequered career.

-He was released by New England Patriots in 2019 after one game amid allegations of sexual misconduct and threatening text messages.
+He was released by the New England Patriots in 2019 after one game amid allegations of sexual misconduct and threatening text messages.
 Brown denied the accusations.

 He was suspended for the first half of the 2020 season after facing assault and burglary charges and was suspended for three games in December for misrepresenting a Covid-19 vaccination certificate.